brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 7 bht.md

 # Ephesians 3:7 Commentary Help Text

 ## BHT:
-The apostle acknowledges that his calling and ministry as an ambassador of the Gospel to the Gentiles are solely due to the gift of God's grace.
-Without any merit or personal achievement, he has been entrusted with this important task.
-His appointment is a result of the powerful and effective work of God, surpassing any of his native abilities.
-The true essence of the grace of God is revealed in the transformation of Saul, a persecutor, into Paul, an apostle to the Gentiles.
+The apostleship to the Gentiles was a gift given to Paul by the grace of God.
+It was not earned or sought after, but freely bestowed upon him.
+This calling and responsibility were a result of the powerful working of God's grace and the transformation it brought about in Paul's life.
+This divine power was evident in the remarkable change from Saul the persecutor to Paul the apostle, a testament to the transformative and effectual working of God's power.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: